saumya/nuggeta/README.md

 nuggeta
 =======

-A basic UI for testing Nuggeta service
+A basic UI for testing Nuggeta (http://www.nuggeta.com) service in OpenFL